DataDog/documentation/content/en/glossary/terms/tail.md

 ---
 title: tail
-synonyms:
-  - tailing
 core_product:
   - log management
 ---
 Tailing is derived from the `tail` command in Unix and Linux operating systems.
-When you tail a log file, you print out the last few lines of the file instead of printing the entire log file.
-Usually, you tail a file when you're trying to find the most recent events in a log file.
+Tailing is an alternative to printing the entire contents of a file.
+When you tail a log file, you print the last few lines of the file to the terminal.
+Tailing is commonly used with log files to find the most recently logged events for a process or service.
 You can set the Datadog Agent up to tail a log file.
-For more information see [Custom log collection][1]
+For more information see [Custom log collection][1].

 [1]: /agent/logs/?tab=tailfiles#custom-log-collection